朝晖化工

 4. C4 Level (High Corrosivity)

-Typical Environment Industrial environments or coastal areas with high humidity and heavy pollution.
+Typical environment Industrial environments or coastal areas—high humidity and high pollution.

 Coating Selection